syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/getting-started/visual-studio-2017.md

     </div>
     ```

-7. Run the application and the Essential JS 2 Calendar component will render in the web browser.
+7. Run the application and the Essential<sup style="font-size:70%">&reg;</sup> JS 2 Calendar component will render in the web browser.

     ![aspnetmvc4 calendar component output](images/aspnetmvc-calendar.png)